brorb/710-wiki/Content/Characters/Travis.md

 By "...
 POSTED ON MY CHANNEL", Travis is likely referring to the videos [[backtone.extend 5_f''5.5'']] and [[BACKTONE-COMPLETED{KPJV, ETSN, YMUK, WWEV}]], which were uploaded less than two weeks prior to his death.
 These videos are the only one on the [[710 Tone|7/10 Tone]] YouTube channel to feature the [[prj_Home.exe]] environment.
 It is therefore likely that Travis created [[prj_Home.exe]] as a way to hide a message for anyone archiving the surroundings of 7/10 Tone.

-To see how this puzzle was solved, visit the [[Parting Gifts Puzzle.canvas]].
+To see how this puzzle was solved, visit the [[Parting Gifts Puzzle]] page.

 ---
 ## Half Life Gameplay Footage